Harnett County is named for Cornelius Harnett, who was an American Revolutionary and ad delegate to the Continental Congress.

 County Courthouse – Lillington

 Architect: Bill Highsmith and Barry Lamm of Skinner, Lamm and Highsmith of Wilson

 Contractor: C Construction of Tyler, Texas

 Description: The building faces northeast and is a four story red colored brick, concrete and glass structure.
+The building is located on spacious landscaped grounds to the north of the center of the city.
 The building is tiered with the north front having a projecting central section with entrance on the first story and large windows on the second and third stories with peaked roof.
 On either side of the central section are a series of vertical windows.
 The east and west wings have red colored brick.
 The roof line is flat.

 N – Wake County